 A diet geared toward reducing excess pigmentation should ideally be low glycemic index, meaning you’ll want to reduce the amount of carbohydrates you’re consuming and make sure that any carbs you do eat are the slow-release type and contain lots of fibre.
 By reducing your intake of quick-release carbohydrates such as white bread, white rice and potatoes, you are easing the glycemic load on your body that can contribute to inflammation, sluggish digestion and stressed-out immune system.
 All three of these can wreak havoc with your skin and lead to hyperpigmentation among other unwanted symptoms.

 Beans and legumes are a great source of complex carbohydrates, but are also really high in protein.
 Protein is the fundamental building block of healthy, plump and hydrated skin.
-The high fibre content of beans and legumes will also, crucially, help to keep your digestive system ticking over, thereby improving the body’s ability to flush out excess estrogen and progesterone; the build up of which can cause excess skin pigmentation.
+The high fibre content of beans and legumes will also, crucially, help to keep your digestive system ticking over, thereby improving the body’s ability to flush out excess estrogen and progesterone; the build up of which can cause excess skin pigmentation and brown patches.

 If you want to improve the appearance of your skin, reduce excess pigmentation and feel more confident then a few dietary tweaks and a daily supplement regimen can help.
 LYMA’s evidence-based formula contains eight unrivalled ingredients that give extra benefits, beyond what you’ll get from a healthy diet alone.
 Find out more about how LYMA could help you to get the skin and health you’ve always wanted here.